-The amounts due from related parties are unsecured, non-interest bearing and payable on demand.
+The amounts due to and due from related parties are unsecured, non-interest bearing and payable on demand.

 Key management compensation

 Key management includes the Company's directors and senior management.
 This compensation is included in exploration costs and administrative expenses.